NamanMakkar/Communications-and-Networks/README.md

-# Communications and Networks University of Edinburgh
+# Computer Communications and Networks University of Edinburgh

+This repository contains the code for all 3 courseworks for INFR10074 Computer Communications and Networks